iJebus/CITS4401-SPACS/report/design_constraints.md

 1 Portability

-4 Modern programming useage to ensure maintainability and reusability of design/code 5 Flexiblility with PTU system
+4 Modern programming usage to ensure maintainability and reusability of design/code 5 Flexibility with PTU system

 4 Support new pool types
 2 Support human problem input